Ever try to hammer in a nail with a screwdriver?

 Although many of these weapons operate on an intuitive level you still need to practice, and ideally you’ll have a bit of hands on instruction from a qualified professional.

 You’ll need to drill regularly to make your self defense tool use automatic.
-This video has made its rounds on the internet.
-It shows a man knocking out several opponents in succession.

 Practice makes perfect, but in a pinch “proficient” will do.